Lawyer: Ancient Rome

 A law enacted in 204 BC barred Roman advocates from taking fees, but the law was widely ignored.
 The ban on fees was abolished by Emperor Claudius, who legalized advocacy as a profession and allowed the Roman advocates to become the first lawyers who could practice openly—but he also imposed a fee ceiling of 10,000 sesterces.
 This was apparently not much money; the Satires of Juvenal complained that there was no money in working as an advocate.

-Like their Greek contemporaries, early Roman advocates were trained in rhetoric, not law, and the judges before whom they argued were also not law-trained.
+Like their Greek contemporaries, early Roman advocates were trained in rhetoric, not law, and the judges before whom they argued were also not legally trained.
 But very early on, unlike Athens, Rome developed a class of specialists who were learned in the law, known as jurisconsults (iuris consulti).
 Jurisconsults were wealthy amateurs who dabbled in law as an intellectual hobby; they did not make their primary living from it.
 They gave legal opinions (responsa) on legal issues to all comers (a practice known as publice respondere).
 Roman judges and governors would routinely consult with an advisory panel of jurisconsults before rendering a decision, and advocates and ordinary people also went to jurisconsults for legal opinions.
-Thus, the Romans were the first to have a class of people who spent their days thinking about legal problems, and this is why their law became so "precise, detailed, and technical."
+The Romans were the first to have a class of people who spent their days thinking about legal problems, and this is why their law developed in a systematic and technical way.

 During the Roman Republic and the early Roman Empire, jurisconsults and advocates were unregulated, since the former were amateurs and the latter were technically illegal.
 Any citizen could call himself an advocate or a legal expert, though whether people believed him would depend upon his personal reputation.
 This changed once Claudius legalized the legal profession.
 By the start of the Byzantine Empire, the legal profession had become well-established, heavily regulated, and highly stratified.
 The centralization and bureaucratization of the profession was apparently gradual at first, but accelerated during the reign of Emperor Hadrian.
 At the same time, the jurisconsults went into decline during the imperial period.